kadcom/mda/Readme.md

    protocol-related data__ in here such as HTTP Response Code.
 Also implemented in pure functions in `service.go`.

-5. __The protocols__.
-This is a place where you put the handlers to your requests.
+5. __The protocols__. ~~This is a place where you put the handlers to your requests.
 I put it on separate package `handlers` because I don't want to use something like `CreateTodoItemHandler` and instead I can just use `handlers.CreateTodoItem`.
 The implication is that if you have many modules with the same name `handlers` then you still need to name it.
-So, you can also put a `handlers.go` within the directory, so that you can refer it to `todo.CreateItemHandler` and I think that's better than my approach here.
+So, you can also put a `handlers.go` within the directory, so that you can refer it to `todo.CreateItemHandler` and I think that's better than my approach here.~~ Inside the module there's `routes.go`.
+Every routes for this module is here.
+   This will export `*chi.Mux` object which is implementing `chi.Router` interface.
+This isolates any changes to the subrouter to this module.
+In `main.go` you can just mount the router.

+> **Note**
+> Previously, most of the functions are exported.
+On this version, I've made
+> functions as private as I can.

+Exported functions on each module area as follows:

+- `SetPool()` for setting up the global database connection pool.
+- `Router()` for exporting the `chi.Mux` object to be mounted.
+- The domain object, this is optional.
+If you want to hide and isolate your domain objects, then you can just make it private

 ## Testing And Faking